XiangUWM/ImagineSalonApp/MOREINFO.md

 **What still needs to be fixed:** Line 120 of File.js is calling the wrong bar.
 It keeps calling global bar.
 I cannot figure out why.

 **How to test:** You need to put the foo in the bar function as (7), and then check the output.
 If foo = 7, then it works.

+---
+### JIRA Issues and GitHub Branches

+Please make a new branch in GitHub for every issue you're working on.
+The reason for this is clarity.
+When we peer review each other's work, we can pull the branch named after the issue.
+This also helps your work from getting corrupted.
+Please do not make a branch off of a branch and please do not update your master branches to your recent work.
+Rebase your masters from the origin only.
+Soon as you commit your work, push it upstream to the origin, and send the issue to peer-review, it will be reviewed, and implemented right away for all of us to use and rebase our work off of.
+If you implement these methods, you will be able to work and need very little communication from the group.

+####Example of the GitHub repository structure:
+Origin
+  Omie_Master
+      Test-branch
+      XIAN-1_Branch-Name
+      XIAN-2_Branch-Name
+      XIAN-3_Branch-Name
+  Josh_Master
+      Test-branch
+      XIAN-1_Branch-Name
+      XIAN-4_Branch-Name
+      XIAN-5_Branch-Name

+#### 12-step Issue Completion To-Do List:
++ Check for updates via JIRA
++ Assign yourself to the issue if this is a new issue
++ Start a work log in notepad or JIRA
++ Rebase your master from origin
++ Create your branch if this is a new issue, or open the branch if it's already in your forked repository
++ Rebase your branch from your master
++ Solve the issue
++ Add your files
++ Commit your work with a short phrase like "Implemented Foo to Bar"
++ Push your branch upstream to origin
++ Submit your work log
++ Push your issue to peer-review